Maple Oat Crisp Cereal

 Maple Oat Crisp Cereal with Pecans and Almonds| Image by A Spoon Full of Yum

-The light, sweet-salty crunch of this cereal will leave you clamoring for just one more spoonful!
-Unfortunately, although boxed cereal may seem to be a quick and healthy food or snack, it is often highly processed and far from fresh.
-Here’s a recipe for a “real food” cereal that is quick and satisfying… and leaves plenty of room for variety!
+The light, sweet-salty crunch of this cereal will leave you clamoring for just one more spoonful.
+While boxed cereal may seem like a quick and healthy option, many varieties are highly processed and far from fresh.
+Here’s a “real food” cereal that’s quick, satisfying, and leaves plenty of room for variety.

 Morning Person